Stamford Hill: Demography

 There is also a notable population of Yemenite Jews, especially Adeni Jews who originated in the port city of Aden in Yemen.
 They settled in Stamford Hill, after fleeing anti-Jewish violence at the end of the Aden Protectorate.
 The Adeni Congregation synagogue, Nahalat Yosef, is named after the original Adeni synagogue in Yemen.
 A further wave of immigration of Yemenite Jews occurred in the 1990s and 2000s when several families escaped antisemitic persecution from Houthis in the north of Yemen.

 In 2014, the community met with controversy after a sign was spotted in the location reading, "Women should please walk along this side of the road only".
 The sign was reportedly put up for a Torah Procession parade, and was meant to provide directions for members who wished to avoid contact with the opposite sex.
 After complaints about the sign were raised, a group of Shomrim who regularly police the area contacted the organisers to tell them that the posters "lacked explanation".
 The posters were removed, and the organisers agreed to take the signs down more quickly the following year.

 Since the 2011 census, there has been a migration of Stamford Hill Hasidic Jews to Canvey Island, in Essex.
 Canvey Island has a fairly homogenous ethnic make-up, and did not previously have a significant Jewish presence, but community relations appear to be good, and were the subject of a TV documentary.
+A contributing factor to the healthy relationship is that much of the Canvey community moved there after being bombed out of East London during The Blitz; this connection means there is a folk memory of living alongside Jews.

 Education

-The Jesuit order founded St Ignatius' College on 10 September 1894, in two houses called Morecombe Lodge and Burleigh House, near Tottenham High Road.
-In 1907, the College was recognised by the Board of Education, and began to receive public money.
+The Jesuit order founded St Ignatius' College, nearby, at the foot of the hill, on High Road, Tottenham, in 1894, The school consisted of two houses called Morecombe Lodge and Burleigh House.
+In 1907, the college was recognised by the Board of Education, and began to receive public money.
 Notable former pupils of St Ignatius include Alfred Hitchcock and Cardinal Heenan.
-It remained at Stamford Hill as a grammar school until 1968, and then became a two-form entry comprehensive school, the Lower School being located at the old Cardinal Allen School in Enfield, and the Upper School in new premises at Turkey Street, Enfield.
+It remained as a grammar school until 1968, and then became a two-form entry comprehensive school, the Lower School being located at the old Cardinal Allen School in Enfield, and the Upper School in new premises at Turkey Street, Enfield.

 Today, Lubavitch Senior Girls' School, Our Lady's RC High School, Skinners' Academy, and Yesodey Hatorah Senior Girls' School are secondary schools located in the area.

 There are also many independent or Haredi schools in the area.